 For the touring cyclist, the ultimate is to ride The Great Ocean Road... built by returned soldiers after WWI it is the longest war memorial in the world... blasted and cut out of the cliff-face with hand tools.
 We recommend taking your bike on the train to Warrnambool and riding back, so you're away from the cliff edge on one of the most-beautiful and winding of roads in the world.
 You can camp, or stay in campground cabins, youth hostels, hotels or guest houses along the way.
 It's a good 5-7 day ride.
 Your itinerary might look like this: Day 1.
 Train Warrnambool.
 Day 2 Warrnambool to Port Campbell.
 Day 3.
 Port Campbell and Twelve Apostles to Apollo Bay.
 Day 4.
 Apollo Bay to Torquay.
 Day 5 Torquay to Queenscliff.
 Day 6 Ferry to Sorrento and return to Melbourne.
 For travel to Lilydale, Geelong and Frankston or Warrnambool you need to buy an electronic Myki Card which will set you back about $6.
 Then you add credit to it using cash or credit card in the machines at any train station.
 A round trip to Geelong will cost you between $16 and $24 depending on the time of day and week.
 A round trip to Lilydale or Frankston is just $7.52.

-We're open for bike hire BY APPOINTMENT at the moment.
-Please text Murray on 0417 339 203 to book your ride.
+We're open for bike hire by appointment at the moment, so please text Murray on 0417 339 203 to book your ride 7-days-a-week.

 Trip Advisor recently named Melbourne By Bike in the TOP 10% of tours worldwide.

 That's out of 8 million tourism businesses globally and based on more than a billion reviews.

 We look forward to welcoming YOU on a Melbourne By Bike tour with one of our award-winning guides soon.